bluebears-dev/ptero-cli/README.md

 It implements the algorithm presented [here](https://link.springer.com/chapter/10.1007/978-3-319-76687-4_15).
 However, it also includes an extended implementation of specified algorithm, called __ELUV__.
 See `help` of the tool for more info on the usage.

+The tool was tested in *Facebook's Messenger* and *Twitter* - both methods were working correctly.
+You can also read more about the method [here](https://github.com/baymax42/ptero-cli/wiki/Methods).

 ---

 <!-- TOC -->